Gourieff/comfyui-reactor-node/README.md

 ## Usage

+You can find ReActor Nodes inside the menu `ReActor` or by using a search (just type "ReActor" in the search field)

+List of Nodes:
+- ReActorFaceSwap (Main Node)
+- ReActorLoadFaceModel (Load Face Model)
+- ReActorSaveFaceModel (Save Face Model)

-Just connect all required nodes and run the query.
+Connect all required slots and run the query.

 ### Main Node Inputs